nizigama/framework-less-app/README.md

 ## Description

-This project is the solution to the assignment given by ScandiWeb
+This project is an attempt to build a rest api app using no framework

 ## Requirements